volotat/GANLib/README.md

 ### Metrics
 Magic Distance.
 (Estimate probability that points from one set appear in the other.
 Totally ignorant to mode collapse problem.)
 Iception score.
 (Working only with image batches containing 3 channels in last channel format)

----
-Also this project is a part of [#100DaysofMLCode](https://github.com/llSourcell/100_Days_of_ML_Code) challenge, so I have a bit more motivation to work on it everyday.
-You can see my progress of implementing it right here: [100DMLCLog.md](100DMLCLog.md)